jochemvogel/jungle-gym-cms/README.md

 The Dutch translation is not that good, so you're free in changing that translation.

 Read the whole documentation about editing in the [Strapi docs](https://strapi.io/documentation/developer-docs/latest/guides/custom-admin.html).

+## Others

+Add some documentation about the colors.
+Why the blue colors are green.
+This will be added later, but don't forget.